Arthritis

 What is Arthritis?

-Arthritis can affect rabbits as they get older, but it is often missed.
+Arthritis can affect rabbits as they get older, in fact recent studies have shown that rabbits may be affected by spondylosis from as young as 2 years of age.
+Sadly skeletal changes are often missed.
 Any joint in the body can be affected by the inflammation that arthritis causes.
 This can be progressive and cause considerable pain.

 There are a number of types of arthritis and various causes: